 There are numerous well-known examples of how climate change will impact species that are endemic to Aotearoa New Zealand.
 Global warming may pose challenges for species with temperature-dependent sex determination, including tuatara.

 Forest mast events (years with unusually high seed production) are highly responsive to temperature, and therefore mast events may become more frequent, causing rat and mice populations to explode.
 They then turn to other food sources like invertebrates, lizards, birds, and bird eggs.

 The policies that the Selwyn district develops to respond to climate change will have clear implications for biodiversity.
-Some effects of climate change are sudden and difficult to predict like the wildfires or extensive flooding events15.
+Some effects of climate change are sudden and difficult to predict like wildfires or extensive flooding events.
 As such an absence of appropriate policy planning risks loss of biodiversity from natural areas in the Selwyn district.

+Nature based mitigations such as wetland restoration will have an important role to play in building resilience to climate change.
 Conversely, mitigating the effects of climate change will depend on the ability of districts such as Selwyn to reduce CO2 emissions.
 Planning this energy transition will have benefits for biodiversity but may have other benefits including to revenue streams and community resilience.

 Suitable strategic planning for renewable energy projects is important, and the future placement of key infrastructure, for example solar panels, should avoid any possible negative effects on indigenous biodiversity that is present at any proposed sites.